yunu121/moisture-sensor/README.md

 sensor: An implementation of an automated plant watering system
 ========================================================================
-**sensor** is an automated plant system with an ESP32 with Wi-Fi, soil moisture sensors, and an LED strip.
+**sensor** is an automated plant system with an ESP32 with Wi-Fi, soil moisture sensors, and an LED strip, using ESP-IDF.

 Requirements
 ------------